 - Python | Check if a list is contained in another list

-- Python - Check for Key in Dictionary Value list
+- Python - Check List elements from Dictionary List

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.